smcch/RHUH-GBM-dataset-MRI-preprocessing/README.md

-# RHUH-GBM MRI Preprocessing Repository
+# RHUH-GBM dataset MRI Preprocessing Pipepline

 This repository contains the code for preprocessing magnetic resonance imaging (MRI) scans of glioblastomas as described in the following paper: